Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Parameter families , with parameters in the torus

-The aim of this section is to define the notion of essential $\TT^2$ families.
-In a rough way of speaking, we don't want that the family $X_\mu$ is contained in a small neighborhood of a given vector field $X_0$.
-We want that, when $\mu$ follows a closed simple path in $\TT^2$, non homotopic to a point, then the images $P(\Sigma_1)$ or $P(\Sigma_2)$ give a turn in $\Sigma$ in an essential way.
+This section aims to define the notion of essential $\TT^2$ families.
+Roughly, we don't want the family $X_\mu$ to be contained in a small neighbourhood of a given vector field $X_0$.
+We want that, when $\mu$ follows a simple closed path in $\TT^2$, non-homotopic to a point, then the images $P(\Sigma^1)$ or $P(\Sigma^2)$ give a turn in $\Sigma$ in an essential way.

-Let us firt present a non-intrinsecal definition of these phenomenon, and we will see then an intrinsecal definition, showing that the definition does not depend of the choices.